ulyssorok/sentinel/README.md

 ## 💻 Demo

-Our bot can handle everyday questions about outer space and craft a personalized answer for each individual depending on their comfort and technical understanding of space!
+Leveraging OpenAI's GPT-4 with browsing - Our bot can handle everyday questions about outer space and craft a personalized answer for each individual depending on their comfort and technical understanding of space!

 <img width="257" alt="Screenshot 2023-10-07 181951" src="https://github.com/ulyssorok/sentinel/assets/25058545/5d6d41c0-afc1-4b51-b484-31e0b35d1b71">